Q: Should I take ENGL0900 (formerly 0110) in my first semester/year? Or should I first take an English course in the area of my interest?

 Q: As an ESL student, how can I determine my preparedness for writing at Brown?
 Can my GCE scores serve as a guideline for assessing my writing abilities?

 A: Although high GCE scores reflect competence in the English language, ESL students benefit from the intensity of individual writing instruction.
-Courses such as ENGL0110 and ENGL0130 will familiarize you with the practices of writing in an American university.
+ENGL0900 will familiarize you with the practices of writing in an American university.

 Q: My concentration requires that I take two English courses.
 Which courses will fulfill that requirement?